esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/analysis_reports/06positions_at_DMR/Positions_of_DMRs.md

 Rashedul
 Monday, April 06, 2015

 This is the plot that says about the locations of CGIs at chromosome level.
-Here we made this plots of the DMR presents in our four different DMRs:
+Here we made the plots of the DMRs that are present in our four different DMA in all chromosomes excluding 'x' chromosome:

 1. adenoma_vs_cancer
 2. normalC_vs_normalH